-Grant proposals go through peer review.
-Reviewers will read your proposals and evaluate them to make sure you have responded to the Notice of Funding Opportunity and that your proposed project has potential for success.
-We will present the reviewers' comments and scores to the IMLS Director who will then make funding decisions based on the reviewers' evaluations and the overall goals of the program and the agency.
+Once applications are received, grant proposals go through application check to make sure all application components are there then out for peer review April through June.
+Reviewers will read your proposals.
+They will evaluate them to make sure you have responded to the Notice of Funding Opportunity and that your proposed project has potential for success.

+After the peer reviews in June and July, we complete budget checks and present the reviewers' comments and scores to the IMLS Director who will then make funding decisions based on the reviewers' evaluations and the overall goals of the program and the agency.

 Announcements will be made in August for a September 1st start date.